ai006/SuperMario_Java/README.md

 To run the game:
-make sure you build you build all the java files or try using build file. to run the use the command java Game
+make sure you build you build all the java files or try using build file.
+To run the game use the command java Game after compiling all the files.